kiccho1101/paper/README.md

 # paper
-Interesting Papers, Articles, and Github repositories.
+Interesting Papers, Articles, Books, and Github repositories.

 ## Issues
 - I write a small summary of papers in Issues.